yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 ## same category ka comparision ho to use ANY OTHER
 ## eg - gold is costlier than any other metals

+# Comparision Check karo
+Eg- The price of the truck is higher than car (incorrect)

+Eg- The price of the truck is higher than that of car (correct)